How to Maintain Car Tires: 3 Things You Can Do to Extend the Life of Your Tires

 Although over-inflated tires may give you slightly higher gas mileage, they can cause much more serious problems than they solve.
 Over-inflated tires carry the entire weight of the car on the middle portion of the tread.
 On wet roads, the centre tread can’t pump the water out to the sides (think of a squeegee with a bulge in the middle).
 In this instance, the tires are more prone to hydro-planing (like water skiing) and also more likely to skid in a stop or in a turn, and blow out on hard bumps.
 The bottom line is that over-inflation is foolish and dangerous.
 Always follow the inflation pressures shown on the car, not on the tires.

-Next, check out 13 more things you should never do to your car.
+Next, here are more things you should never do to your car.